innoave/asserting/README.md

 `asserting` provides three kinds of custom assertions:

-1. use any predicate function as a custom assertion
+1. use any predicate function as a custom assertion (see "[predicate as custom assertion]")
-2. combine provided expectations to a custom assertion
+2. property based assertions can be used with any type that implements the related property ( see "[property based assertions]")
-3. write custom assertions by implementing two simple traits
+3. write custom assertions by implementing two simple traits (see "[custom assertions]")

+The mentioned references link to a chapter in the crate's documentation that describes a custom assertion with an example.

 ## no-std support